-The following images indicate the location of the speaker and provide a visual representation of the removal procedure.
+The following image indicates the location of the speaker and provide a visual representation of the removal procedure.

-- 1. Disconnect the speaker cable from the system board. - 2.
-Press the release tab and lift the speaker along with the cable from the system board.
+- 1. Disconnect the speaker cable from the connector on the system board. - 2.
+Unroute the speaker cable from the routing guides on the chassis. - ${f 3.}$ Press the tab and slide the speaker along with the cable from the slot on the chassis.